 Osteoporosis is a medical condition that leads to weakening of the bone structure in your body.
 The condition makes bone more fragile and increases your chance of sustaining a broken bone.

-Cancer treatment can induce this disease, so I was sent for an annual DEXA Scan to check my bone density.
+Cancer treatment can make us prone to this disease, so I was sent for an annual DEXA Scan to check my bone density.
 After one review my Oncologist mentioned “your Scan shows Osteoporosis”, and left it at that.